structr/meetdown/README.md

 ### Installation

-- Download and install Structr (https://support.structr.com/article/246)
+- Download and install the latest Structr snapshot from https://structr.com/download (see https://support.structr.com/article/246)
-- Import the Meetdown application from the Dashboard (or via command line: https://support.structr.com/article/428#import).
+- Import the Meetdown application via the "Import application from URL" on the Dashboard
+- URL of the export of the lastest version: https://meetdown.org/deployment/meetdown-export.zip

 ## Roadmap (planned features)